alettieri/itil-notes/ServiceDesign.md

 * Agreements on scope and policies
 * Risk assessment and Risk Management
 * ITSCM strategy and plans
-* Testing and maintance on plans
+* Testing and maintenance on plans